M3 submachine gun: History

 The improved and simplified M3A1 variant was introduced in December 1944 in response to field requests for further improvements to the basic M3 design; 15,469 were produced before the end of World War II, and an additional 33,200 during the Korean War.

 It was originally hoped that the M3 could be produced in numbers sufficient to cancel future orders for the Thompson submachine gun, and to allow the Army to gradually withdraw the more expensive Thompson from front-line service.
 However, due to unforeseen production delays and requests for modifications, the M3 was introduced later than expected, and purchases of the Thompson continued until February 1944.
 The M3 first entered combat service in the summer of 1944.
 A total of 622,163 M3/M3A1 submachine guns of all types were assembled by the end of World War II.

-The M3 became the main submachine gun over the Thompson for the U.S. and South Korean forces during the Korean War, because the Communists used Thompson submachine gun, which the U.S. donated during World War II, as one of their main weapons during the war.
+The M3 became the main submachine gun over the Thompson for the U.S. and South Korean forces during the Korean War, because the Communists used the Thompson submachine gun, which the U.S. donated during World War II, as one of their main weapons during the war.

-The M3 and M3A1 were largely withdrawn from U.S. frontline service beginning in 1959, but continued to be issued until at least the 1991 Gulf War as equipment aboard armored vehicles, in particular the M60 tank (which was used by some United States National Guard units until 1997).
+The M3 and M3A1 were largely withdrawn from U.S. frontline service beginning in 1959.
+But it continued to be issued until at least the 1991 Gulf War as equipment aboard armored vehicles, in particular the M60 tank (which was used by some United States National Guard units until 1997).

+In the Vietnam War, suppressed versions were made with removable barrels that can be installed after taking a standard barrel out, the former made by Guide Lamp.

 It was also the initial submachine gun equipping the Delta Force (formed in 1977) who prized it for its impressively quiet performance when equipped with a suppressor.
 Within a year, the M3A1 had been replaced by the 9 mm Heckler & Koch MP5 submachine gun in Delta Force use, but a few were kept past that date as it was felt that the M3A1 performed better with a suppressor than the MP5.
 Delta Force M3A1s were fitted with thumb safeties.

+During the Troubles, some of the M3A1s captured from the Provisional Irish Republican Army by British forces were equipped with suppressors.